asakusuma/atomic/src/README.md

 # About Atomic Source

 ## atomic/*
 These files are folded into the main `atomic.js` file.
-Look for the matching `/* BEGIN */` and `/* END */` tags for the file, which is where they are inserted.
+Their insertion points are identified by the `/* @@ INSERT constants.js */` string.

 ## compat/*
 Contains compatibility with objects or items outside of the Atomic system.
 This is where library bridges may go if required, and it also includes the `configurator.js`, which sets of the dependency manager of choice.

 ## lib/*
 Contains libraries external to Atomic, but are so fundamental, we must include them in the build.
+We are currently including
+* Fiber - oop javascript system
+* EventEmitter2 - event system

 ## modules/*
 Contains some sample modules which are copied to the release directory.
 Use them (or not), they are a powerful example of how you can begin rocking with Atomic.